develax/RazorExpress/docs/overview.md

 After parsing is done the execution process begins.
 At this point, the template placeholders are substituted with the appropriate values from the data model and all the server-side JavaScript code found in this template is executed.
 In this process, the references to other view templates could be found.
 If so, each referenced template file is read and processed the same way as the main view (with which the engine has started) with the exception that the *"_viewStart.raz"* files are not considered anymore.
 Each referenced template file is processed separately from the main one and from the others.
 This means that if you declare a variable in one template it won't be available in any referenced template because each processed file is run in its own scope (and in its own moment).
 If you need to share some data between those views it is possible to do as will be discussed later.
 However, the data model is the same for all of them by default (unless it's explicitly set otherwise).

-There are two types of view templates, which can be explicitly referenced from the rendering page template.
+There are two types of view templates, which can be explicitly referenced from the rendering page template:
-1. Partial views
+1. Partial view
 2. Layout

+#### Partial view
+The term *"partial view"* clearly implies that HTML received as a result of processing this partial view template will become a part of the page view which has a reference to it.
+Partial view can have a reference to other partial views, but it **_can't have a reference to a layout_**.

 #### Layout
 Layout is a common markup for a group of site pages that have some common elements, such as header, footer, menu, as well as other structures such as scripts, stylesheets, etc. Using layouts helps to reduce duplicate code in views.
 From the *Razor-Express engine* point of view, a layout is just a normal view template with the only difference being that the layout defines a top level template for other views.
 Using the layout is optional.
 Apps can define more than one layout, with different views specifying different layouts.
 A layout can have a reference to another layout and so forth which means that layouts can be nested (see an example [here](https://github.com/DevelAx/RazorExpressFullExample)).
 Layouts can have references to partial views as well.